kasipavankumar/batch-conversion-to-webp/readme.md

 # WebP Converter
-## Handy Python script that converts images to the WebP format.
+## A Handy Python script that converts images to the WebP format.

 It is always good to serve optimized & quality images on your website.
 The WebP format is always recommended for everything web.